What Luna Mia Farm

 Slowly, we applied permaculture techniques to regenerate the land.

 We continue to use regenerative practices based on traditional knowledge, and we teach the lessons we learned along the way.
+We also make delicious treats using amaranth that we grow and harvest ourselves on our farm.

 Rony’s work in Guatemala